+Demand is high and the need is greater than the supply.
+In fact, currently 54% of Wisconsin residents live in a child care desert, defined as a place where there are 3 or more children for every one available child care slot.
 Yet we are losing, not gaining, providers, especially in infant care.
 Peggy Haack, Outreach Coordinator at the Wisconsin Early Childhood Association will look at the problem from the perspective of a longtime child care provider in Madison, discuss the evolution of childcare in Wisconsin since the late ‘90s, and the impact of government support and regulatory structures.
-Jen Bailey, Executive Director of Reach Dane, will look at the problem from the perspective of families in Dane County.
+Jen Bailey, Executive Director of REACH Dane, will look at the problem from the perspective of families in Dane County.
 Together they will focus on what is currently being done and how others in the community are coming together to help find solutions.

 We all have a stake in high quality, affordable childcare that helps parents to work and helps children to develop in safe and stimulating environments.
 Our speakers will identify some organizations, projects and legislative initiatives that you may want to support.

 Watch the video about Reach Dane that Jen Bailey showed.